nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP-F/README.md

 <br>

 #### 4b.
-Approach 2: Run the workflow on a GeneLab RNAseq dataset using local Ensembl reference fasta and gtf files
+Approach 2: Run the workflow on a GeneLab RNAseq dataset using local reference fasta and gtf files

+> Note: The `--ref_source` and `--ensemblVersion` parameters should match the reference source and version number of the local reference fasta and gtf files used

 ```bash
 nextflow run NF_RCP-F_1.0.3/main.nf \